wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 If you are instrumenting multiple frameworks that are used in the same service, bear in mind:

-* You create a single application-tags object and a single Wavefront sender object object per process.
+* You create a single Wavefront sender object object per process.
 Your code should instantiate each object once, and then re-use these objects as needed in the setup steps for each framework you are instrumenting.
+* Each instrumented framework should have its own application-tags object.
-* Each framework uses its own Wavefront reporter (or Wavefront span reporter) object.
+* Each instrumented framework should have its own Wavefront reporter (or Wavefront span reporter) object.

 <!---
 ## Questions for Reviewers